syedalizain033/jsregrecon/README.md

-# JSRecon: Sensitive Information Discovery Tool for Bug Bounty Hunters and Developers
+# JSRegRecon: Sensitive Information Discovery Tool for Bug Bounty Hunters and Developers

 ## Introduction
-JSRecon is an open-source tool designed to assist bug bounty hunters and developers in identifying sensitive information leaks within JavaScript (JS) files.
+JsRegRecon is an open-source tool designed to assist bug bounty hunters and developers in identifying sensitive information leaks within JavaScript (JS) files.
 This tool enhances the security of web applications by proactively detecting potential vulnerabilities that could lead to security breaches.

 ## Key Features
 - **Efficient Detection:** Utilizes a customizable regex pattern to detect a wide range of sensitive information leaks in JS files.